nabeelfahmi12/AutoNeuro-Documentation/docs/User's Guide/log.md

 ## Logging

-- AutoNeuro Logs each and every step it performs.
+- AutoNeuro logs each and every step it performs.
 If it fails for some reason then you can read the logs and resolve it.
 - We have seven log files which stores at which step the error occured.-
 - In the respective Log files you will find the datetime stamp and descritption.
-- Description will tell us inside which class and what function currently we are.
+- Description will tell us the location of the exception
-- Description will show where the error has occured and you can resolve it.
+- Description will also include the cause to help in resolution
 ## Log files

 ### dataLoadLogs